 The first day should be all about introducing the “idea” of skiing to your little one – it’ll be a day full of new things!
 Putting on all the equipment (the first time will always be your hardest, especially getting those boots on – make sure they step all the way down!).
 Riding up the magic carpet.
 Going down the hill with you.

 You might be out for 30 minutes on the actual hill.
 Maybe an hour.
-My only recommendation is to listen to your child – when they’re over it, and ready to go home, that means it’s time to pack it up!
+My only recommendation is to listen to your child – when they’re over it, and ready to go home, that means it’s time to pack it up (or snack time)!
 Just remember: even being out for a short amount of time is better than being at home all morning!
 Remember, your only goal on this day is to show your little one how fun skiing can be!

 [BONUS] Before even starting Day 1, other things I did to prepare my son included: we watched videos of little kids skiing.
 We read books with kids skiing.
 We put on the boots a few times (they're super awkward for them!).
 It's a lot to take in, and exposing them early will reduce a lot of surprises.

 If you’re feeling like they’re consistently standing tall on their skis, you can now start teaching them how to stop on their own.
 Learning how to stop is the most important skill for them to learn as it empowers them to ski on their own at whatever speed they’re comfortable with.
-They’re in full control.
+Once they learn how to stop, they’re in full control.

 You can aim to say “big legs” multiple times during the same run so that they’re comfortable stopping mid-hill.
 They may have an inclination to lean back and sit down to fully stop, but gently remind them that they don’t need to be on the ground to stop (and in fact, it’s actually easier if they don’t do that, because then they won’t need to get back up again).